 Using various forms of rephrasing you can say the exact thing that you want to happen, that you actually want to express without using any kind of negative words that could silently hinder your life story.

 4. Never say anything you wish to not hear back

 There are certain things we say about ourselves that when we hear them back it hurts, which mostly makes us think that the other person is rude, but stop and think about where they got the information from?

 Obviously there are people who are just, you know, different and will still call you things you don’t wish to be called, it is then up to you to determine whether you still want this person in your life.
 That is a separate issue though.
-The issue at hand here is that you should always speak about yourself in a loving manner even when you have messed up.
-Never ever say anything that you do not want someone repeating.
-Lead by example.
+You can never control what another person does, remember that always.

 *Definition found in Psychology by Marc Brysbaert.